herrera-ignacio/design_patterns/README.md

 |            	| Template Method         	| Steps of an algorithm.                                                                      	|
 |            	| Visitor                 	| Operations that can be applied to object(s) without changing their class(es).               	|

+### Scope & Purpose

 | -     	| -      	| -                                            	| Purpose                                                            	| -                                                                                         	|
 |-------	|--------	|----------------------------------------------	|--------------------------------------------------------------------	|-------------------------------------------------------------------------------------------	|
 | -     	| -      	| Creational                                   	| Structural                                                         	| Behavioral                                                                                	|
 | Scope 	| Class  	| Factory Method                               	| Adapter (class)                                                    	| Interpreter, Template Method                                                               	|
 | -     	| Object 	| Abstract Factory, Builder, Prototype, Singleton 	| Adapter (object), Bridge, Composite, Decorator, Facade, Flyweight, Proxy 	| Chain of Responsibility, Command, Iterator, Mediator, Memento, Observer, State, Strategy, Visitor 	|

+## :wrench: Selecting a design pattern

+1. Study patterns' intents and how they interrelate.

+2. Examine causes of redesign.

+3. Consider what should be variable in your design.

+## :mag: Causes of Redesign

+* __Creating an object by specifying a class explicitly__.
+This commits you to a particular implementation instead of a particular interface.
+To avoid it, create objects indirectly.
+    * Design patterns: _Abstract Factory, Factory Method, Prototype._

+* __Dependence on specific operations__.
+When you specify a particular operation, you commit to one way of satisfying a request.
+By avoiding hard-coded requests, you can make it easier to change the way a request gets satisfied both at compile-time and at run-time.
+    * Design patterns: _Chain of Responsibility, Command_.

+* __Dependence on hardware and software platform__.
+Software that depends on a particular platform will be harder to port to other platforms.
+It may even be difficult to keep it up to date on its native platform.
+It's important therefore to design your system to limit its platform dependencies.
+    * Design patterns: _Abstract Factory, Bridge_.

+* __Dependence on object representations or implementations__.
+Clients that know how an object is represented, stored, located, or implemented might need to be changed when the object changes.
+Hiding this information from clients keeps changes from cascading.
+    * Design patterns: _Abstract Factory, Bridge, Memento, Proxy_.

+* __Algorithmic dependencies__.
+Algorithms are often extended, optimized, and replaced during development and reuse.
+Objects that depend on an algorithm will have to change when the algorithm changes.
+Therefore algorithms that are likely to change should be isolated.
+    * Design patterns: _Builder, Iterator, Strategy, Template Method, Visitor_.

+* __Tight coupling__.
+Classes that are tightly coupled are hard to reuse in isolation, since they depend on each other.
+Tight coupling leads to monolithic systems, where you can't change or remove a class without understanding and changing many other classes.
+The system becomes a dense mass that's hard to learn, port, and maintain.
+Loose coupling increases portabiliy and makes that a system can be learned, ported, modified, and extended more easily.
+    * Design patterns: _Abstract Factory, Bridge, Chain of Responsibility, Command, Facade, Mediator, Observer_.

+* __Extending functionality by subclassing__.
+Every new class has a fixed implementation overhead (initialization, finalization, etc.).
+Defining a subclass also requires an in-depth understanding of the parent class.
+Subclassing can lead to an explosion of classes, because you might have to introduce many new subclasses for even a simple extension.
+Object composition in general and delegation in particular provide flexible alternatives to inheritance for combining behavior.
+On the other hand, heavy use of object composition can make designs harder to understand.
+Many design patterns produce designs in which you can introduce customized functionality just by defining one subclass and composing its instances with existing ones.
+    * Design patterns: _Bridge, Chain of Responsibility, Composite, Decorator, Observer, Strategy_.

+* __Inability to alter classes conveniently__.
+Sometimes you have to modify a class that can't be modified conveniently.
+    * Design patterns: _Adapter, Decorator, Visitor_.

 ## :fire: Status